sebastien/select.js/README.md

 :	Sets this selection's content  to be the given node, array
      of nodes or selection.

+`Selection.copy()`

+:	Creates a copy fo the selection, but not a copy of the nodes.

 `Selection.clear(length)`

 :	Clears the current selection until there are only `length` elements